Definition of whistle-blower in English:

-A person who informs on a person or organization engaged in an illicit activity.
+A person who informs on a person or organization regarded as engaging in an unlawful or immoral activity.

 - Nurses also may not report other nurses for fear of being perceived as snitches or labeled as whistle-blowers.

 - They're trying to put in measures to help whistle-blowers point out wrongdoing at the United Nations without losing their job.

 - Meet the new target for whistle-blowers and conspiracy theorists: big business.